3am-coderz/liquidity/README.md

   Member           Role
   ---------------- ----------
   Dhanush Kathir   Frontend
-  Yuvashankar      Frontend
+  Anish Balaji     Frontend
   Ashraf           Backend
-  Srinath          ML
+  Tejas            ML

 ------------------------------------------------------------------------

 ## 🏁 Final Note

-> When you don't have enough money to pay everything, the system decides
-> the best way to survive.
+> When cash is limited, survival depends on paying the right bill at the
+> right time.\
+> Liquidity Logic Engine makes that decision.